CookieGD/CookieGD/README.md

 - 👋 Hi, I’m @CookieGD
 - 👀 I’m interested in Geometry Dash, Music and Minecraft
-- 🌱 I’m currently not learning anything
+- 🌱 I’m currently learning how to properly read Minecraft Crash logs and get the info I need
 - 💞️ I’m not looking to collaborate ^^"
-- 📫 How to reach me: (soon)
+- 📫 How to reach me: Discord: ツCookieGD#1245 | Twitter: @CookieGD_ |

 <!---
 CookieGD/CookieGD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.